 • Tara Fahey (member-at-large)

 BareBones exists to present the Halloween Extravaganza.
-The Extravaganza offers us and our communities the opportunity to name, mourn and honor the dead.
-We remember both the known and unknown dead, including the victims of neglect, police brutality and genocide.
+The Extravaganza offers us and our communities the opportunity to name, mourn, and honor the dead.
+We remember both the known and unknown dead, including the victims of neglect, police brutality, and genocide.
 The extravaganza is a way to turn our personal and collective loss and grief into community ritual and art as we enter the coldest and darkest time of the year.
-As artists our tools are vision, manifestation, and transformation.
-We need this in 2025.
+As artists, our tools are vision, manifestation, and transformation.
+We need this.

-Barebones, and each of us in the framework of the United States, exist within a history of extraction, theft, genocide, slavery and white-body supremacy.
-We live and work and make art in the context of systems which, historically and currently, build inequity and division.
-These systems create a context of massive brutality by those in power at every level, which rips from us our humanity and our connection to our bodies and the earth.
+BareBones, and each of us in the framework of the United States, exist within a history of extraction, theft, genocide, slavery, and white-body supremacy.
+We live and work and make art in the context of systems which–historically and currently–build inequity and division.
+These systems create a context of massive brutality by those in power at every level, which rips from us our humanity and our connection to each other, to our bodies, and the earth.

-Removing barriers to participation: In addition to increasing staff pay, as able, we will provide food at every build and rehearsal.
-We will set aside money for extra childcare, and transportation needs.
+Removing barriers to participation: In addition to increasing staff pay, as able, we provide food at every build and rehearsal.
+We set aside money for extra childcare and transportation needs.

-Hiring: This year, as we have for multiple years, we commit to hiring — especially to leadership positions — more than 50% people who are Black, Indigenous, people of color, transgender, queer, people with disabilities and women.
+Hiring: We aim to hire — especially in leadership positions — more than 50% people who are Black, Indigenous, people of the global majority, transgender, and people with disabilities.

-Learning/unlearning: We believe in learning at every age and to that end we will offer specific workshops, events and culture building around:
+Learning/unlearning: We believe in life-long learning and culture-building.
+To that end, we offer specific workshops and events around:

 Unlearning white supremacy